 A: I love that everything is fast-paced.
 There is no time for complacency.
 Everyone has to work together and know that we will get it over the line.
 In larger agencies, it can slow down and become boring, but the positive adrenaline here means I actually look forward to coming in in the morning.
 It sounds cliched, but it’s true.

 Q: How would you describe the culture at Peregrine?

-When we’re working with the London team on transatlantic clients, it’s surprising and lovely to see that we have the same culture across an ocean because everyone has to work in the same way.
-I think it’s quite unusual to have the same culture at such a distance, which means it’s very easy to get along even though we’re not in the same room.
+When we’re working with the London team on transatlantic clients, it’s surprising and lovely to see we have the same culture across an ocean because everyone has to work in the same way.
+I think that’s quite unusual to have the same culture at such a distance, which means it’s very easy to get along even though we’re not in the same room.

 Q: What are the activities that happen each year that you enjoy the most?

 A: We all hang out outside of work and go for drinks on a Friday.
 We celebrate wins and have a great bonding experience.
 Also, we went to ‘axe-throwing’ last month and it was huge fun.
 In contrast to other workplaces, the only axe-throwing here is at a team bonding event!